pippinbarr/cart253-2018/modules/core-functions-with-arguments-and-return-values/core-functions-with-arguments-and-return-values.md

 - Yep.
 Doesn't work.
 - Unfortunately it doesn't __crash__ our program, it just doesn't do what we want
-- That's because in JavaScript if we don't include a parameter in a function call, it will just get set to `undefined`
+- That's because in JavaScript if we don't include a argument in a function call, it will just get set to `undefined`
-- And if a parameter for `ellipse()` is undefined, it just doesn't draw the ellipse (and doesn't complain!)
+- And if a argument for `ellipse()` is undefined, it just doesn't draw the ellipse (and doesn't complain!)

 --

-__So we need to put parameters into our function call__
+__So we need to put arguments into our function call__

 ---